 - borderline personality disorder

-- boarding school issues
+- issues related to boarding school experiences

 - work-related issues

 I work as an integrative counsellor which means I am trained in a number of different methods including Person centred, Gestalt, Transactional Analysis and Mindfulness that are proven to be effective.
 Although I am not a CBT therapist I do use CBT techniques for some issues.